basst314/space/README.md

 - **Back to the roots.** One-dimensional text-based game world
 - **Single key.** Full game control through only one key, the space bar
 - **Extendable.** Open API for individual game world extensions
+- **Online & Multiplayer.** Show off your skills in the space-online gameworld and challenge your friends

 ## Game Description
-All game features and the overall game description are due to change.
+All game features and the overall game description are subject to change.
 - The Hero is the main character in this game and is controlled by the player.
 - The Hero needs to complete the game world and defeat all enemies he encounters.
 - The Hero can collect and use weapons, armor and other special items, provided by the game world.